stackitcloud/stackit-cli/docs/stackit_config_profile_export.md

 ### Examples

 ```
-  Export a profile with name "PROFILE_NAME" to the current path
+  Export a profile with name "PROFILE_NAME" to a file in your current directory
   $ stackit config profile export PROFILE_NAME

   Export a profile with name "PROFILE_NAME"" to a specific file path FILE_PATH